-Instead of purchasing Genie+, you may decide that the $300+ could be better spent toward souvenirs, a really nice dinner in one of Disney World’s best restaurants, or even an extra night or two at your Disney World Resort hotel.
+Instead of purchasing Genie+, you may decide that the extra money could be better spent on souvenirs, a really nice dinner in one of Disney World’s best restaurants, or even an extra night or two at your Disney World Resort hotel.

 You will have to take this into consideration before purchasing Genie+.